-Professional Engineers and Geoscientists Newfoundland & Labrador (PEGNL) is an organization whose mandate is to regulate the practice of engineering and geoscience in the public interest.
-PEGNL exists so that there will be competent and ethical practice of engineering and geoscience in Newfoundland and Labrador, and to ensure public confidence in the professions.
-To practice Engineering or Geoscience in Newfoundland and Labrador you are required to be registered, and in good standing, with PEGNL.
+Professional Engineers and Geoscientists Newfoundland & Labrador (PEGNL) is mandated by the Province to regulate the practice of engineering and geoscience in the public interest.
+PEGNL exists so that there will be competent and ethical practice of engineering and geoscience in Newfoundland and Labrador, and to instill public confidence in the professions.
+To practice engineering or geoscience in Newfoundland and Labrador a person must be registered, and in good standing, with PEGNL.
+In addition, companies (including sole proprietors) offering engineering and geoscience services outside of their organizations (i.e., to any natural or legal entity external to their company) also require a PEGNL permit to practice.

-The Newfoundland and Labrador Engineers and Geoscientists Act, 2008 and the associated Engineers and Geoscientists Regulations, 2011 under that Act govern the practice of engineering and geoscience in the Province.
-PEGNL is the authority that licenses practitioners under the Act and administers all aspects of that legislation and strives to ensure the ethical conduct of all professional members
+The Newfoundland and Labrador Engineers and Geoscientists Act, 2008 and the associated Engineers and Geoscientists Regulations, 2024 under that Act govern the practice of engineering and geoscience in the Province.
+PEGNL is the authority that licenses practitioners under the Act and administers all aspects of that legislation and strives to ensure the competent practice and ethical conduct of all professional members and permit holders.